wp-plugins/wp-spamshield/readme.txt

 6. See what's been blocked!
 "Blocked Comment Logging Mode", a temporary diagnostic mode that logs blocked comments and contact form submissions for 7 days, then turns off automatically.
 If you want to see what's been blocked, or verify that everything is working, turn this on and see what WP-SpamShield is protecting your blog from.
 7. No false positives due to the method of spam blocking, which leads to fewer frustrated readers, and less work for you.
 (If a comment gets blocked, a legit user has a chance to try again.)
 8. You won't have to waste valuable time sifting through a spam queue any more, because there won't be much there, if anything.
-9. Powerful trackback and pingback spam protection and validation.
+9. Powerful trackback and pingback spam protection and validation to ensure that only legitimate ones get through.
 10. Easy to install - truly plug and play.
 Just upload and activate.
 (Installation Status on the plugin admin page to let you know if plugin is installed correctly.)
 11. The beauty of this plugin is the methods of blocking spam.
 It takes a different approach than most and stops spam at the door.
 12. Extremely low overhead and won't slow down your blog (very light database access), unlike some other anti-spam plugins.
 13. Compatible with popular cache plugins, including WP Super Cache and others.
 Not all anti-spam plugins can say that.
 14. Display your blocked spam stats on your blog.
 Widgets and shortcodes for graphic counters to display spam stats, multiple sizes and options.
-15. Helps keep your database slimmer and more efficient by keeping the spam out of it altogether.
+15. By stopping spam at the front door and keeping the spam out of the WordPress database altogether, WP-SpamShield helps keep your database slimmer and more efficient, which helps your site run faster.
 16. Works in WordPress Multisite as well.
 17. Enhanced Comment Blacklist option.
 Instead of just sending comments to moderation as with WordPress's default Comment Blacklist functionality, with this turned on, anything that matches a string in the blacklist will be **completely blocked**.
 Also adds a link in the comment notification emails that will let you blacklist a commenter's IP with one click.
 18. No cost, no hidden fees. **Free** for **both Commercial and Personal** use.